Princess Sophia of the United Kingdom: Adulthood

-As a result, like most of her sisters, Princess Sophia was forced to live her life as a companion of her mother.
+As a result, like most of her sisters, Sophia was forced to live her life as a companion of her mother.
 The princesses were not allowed to mix with anyone outside of the Royal Court, and rarely came into contact with men other than pages, equerries, or attendants.
 Constantly chaperoned, the girls frequently complained about living in a "Nunnery".
 For entertainment, the queen read sermons to them and the princesses practised embroidery.
 On one occasion Sophia wrote their days were so "deadly dull...
 I wished myself a kangaroo."

 The Princess Royal was the only daughter who was able to marry while relatively young.
 The rest of the princesses were not without suitors, but most of the various men's efforts were stopped by Queen Charlotte.
 Most of the girls longed for families and children of their own, and often asked the Prince of Wales, to whom they remained close, for help, either in finding spouses, allowing them to marry their loves, or allowing them to live outside of Queen Charlotte's household.
 A grateful Sophia once jokingly wrote to her brother, saying "I wonder you do not vote for putting us in a sack and drowning us in the Thames."
 Before George became regent, he had little power to oblige his sisters.
 His ascension to the regency in 1811 led to Sophia and the other remaining unmarried princesses to receive increases in their allowances, from £10,000 to £13,000.
 He also supported their desire to venture out into society.
 Queen Charlotte was outraged at these attempts, and the Prince-Regent had to reconcile the two parties carefully so that his sisters could still enjoy some independence.